 Upon exit of the scope where the new variable instance was created, the newly created variable memory is discarded, and the prior variable memory is restored.

-Note that the above algorithm insures that each time a dfdl:newVariableInstance is encountered, a fresh location is initialized for it, and once the scope containing that variable goes out of scope, the instance tuple for the variable can no longer be reached.
-A different variable instance tuple may now be visible if there is one still in an enclosing scope.
+Note that the above algorithm ensures that each time a dfdl:newVariableInstance is encountered, a fresh location is initialized for it, and once the scope containing that variable goes out of scope, the instance tuple for the variable can no longer be reached.
+A different variable instance tuple will then be visible.

 Variable Memory State Transitions